ppouliot/puppet-quartermaster/README.markdown

       en_windows_8_enterprise_x86_dvd_917587.iso:
         activationkey: XXXXX-XXXXX-XXXXX-XXXXX-XXXXX

-Additionionally here is the node definition used.
+Additionionally here is the node definition used with the previous yaml file.

     node /quartermaster.*/ {
       class {'quartermaster':}